JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 <div class="flex-container-full">
   <div style="flex-grow:1">
     <p style="margin-top:25px;">Master Jetpack Compose and learn how to work efficiently with it by taking this online course.
-Created and delivered by Jorge Castillo, author of Jetpack Compose internals, Google Developer Expert for Android and Kotlin.</p>
+Created and delivered by Jorge Castillo, author of Jetpack Compose internals, Google Developer Expert for Android and Kotlin.
+Formerly working at Twitter.</p>

    <img src="../assets/images/logos.png" class="logos"/>
     <div style="float:none"></div>